meta-toolkit/meta-toolkit.org/classify-tutorial.md

 // create or load a forward index auto f_idx = index::make_index<index::forward_index>(*config);

-// load in your index into a collection of instances for training/testing classify::multiclass_dataset dataset{f_idx};
+// load your index into a collection of instances for training/testing classify::multiclass_dataset dataset{f_idx};
 {% endhighlight %}